We do accessibility audits differently.

 If you request a risk assessment, you’ll be able to schedule a meeting to go over your assessment at a time that makes sense for you.
 Typically we have your risk assessment complete and are available to meet to discuss it within a few business days.

 Yes.
 Our team has developed accessible websites and web applications and has provided accessibility consulting for large universities, government agencies, and enterprise-level clients.
+We are an approved federal contractor in the United States.

 Yes.
 We’re happy to provide accessibility audits and consulting to other marketing agencies and WordPress theme or plugin developers.
 We strongly believe in making the internet a more accessible place and love having the opportunity to review and provide recommendations to free and commercial themes and plugins.